Cancers that develop in adolescents

 The most important warning sign for melanoma is a new spot on the skin or a spot that’s changing in size, shape, or color.
 A spot that looks different from all of the others on your skin can also be a warning and should be checked by a doctor.

 The chance of curing a melanoma is often very good if it’s found and treated early.
-But if left alone, it can grow and spread quickly, which can make it much harder to treat.
+But if left alone, it can often grow and spread quickly, which can make it much harder to treat.

 Overall, ovarian cancer is much more common in older women.
 But some types of ovarian cancers, known as germ cell tumors, are more common in teens and young women.